symbol/symbol-docs/source/concepts/transaction.rst

 Rollbacks
 *********

-Blockchains are designed in a way that under certain circumstances recent blocks need to be rolled back.
+Blockchains are designed in a way that, under certain circumstances, recent blocks need to be rolled back.
-These are essential to resolve forks of the blockchain.
+These are essential to resolve the forks of the blockchain.

 The rewrite limit is the maximum number of blocks that can be rolled back.
 Hence, forks can only be resolved up to a certain depth too.